MikeySaw/pokemon_generation/README.md

 <a name="top"></a>
 ## In Construction... 🚧🚧🚧
 __TL;DR__: please put the things you are doing but havn't finished yet here, so there will be no efforts wasted on repeated stuff. \
 For more general _TO DO_ list, please put them into the __`To Do/Try To Do`__.
-You are add the things you wanna do but havn't/you think deserve to be done their.
+You can add the things you wanna do but havn't/you think deserve to be done there.
 - [ ] Working on train.py and more `pytest` files 👨‍💻
 - [ ] Working on github action files 👨‍💻
 - [ ] Working on `FastAPI` now 👨‍💻